Faizan59khan/node-express/README.md

-# Welcome to the Express Practice Project Repository
+# Welcome to the Express Practice Projects Repository

 Welcome to the **Express Practice Project** repository!
 This repository serves as an educational playground where a multitude of captivating concepts have been covered.
 Here's a glimpse of the key features included: